WebAssembly/spec/spectec/test-prose/TEST.md

   - the value type sequence t_1* is valid.
   - the value type sequence t_2* is valid.
   - |x*| is |lct*|.
-  - For all x in x*, |C.LOCALS| is greater than x.
+  - For all x in x*, the local type C.LOCALS[x] is defined in the context.
-  - For all lct in lct* and x in x*, the local type C.LOCALS[x] is lct.
+  - For all lct in lct* and x in x*, C.LOCALS[x] is lct.

 Packtype_ok
 - the packed type packtype is valid.